-- 24 (1) A teacher or a principal may suspend a student in accordance with subsection (2) or (3) if in the opinion of the teacher or principal - (a) the student has failed to comply with section 12, - (b) the student has failed to comply with the code of conduct established under section 45.1(2), or - (c) the student's conduct, whether or not the conduct occurs within the school building or during the school day, is injurious to the physical or mental well-being of others in the school. - (2) A teacher may suspend a student from one class period. - (3) A principal may suspend a student - (a) from school, - (b) from one or more class periods, courses or education programs, or - (c) from riding in a school bus. - (4) A principal may reinstate a student suspended under subsection (2) or (3). - (5) When a student is suspended under subsection (3), the principal shall - (a) forthwith inform the student's parent of the suspension, - (b) report in writing to the student's parent all the circumstances respecting the suspension, and - (c) if requested, provide an opportunity to meet with the student's parent, and the student if the student is 16 years of age or older, to discuss the reasonableness of the suspension. - (6) If the student is not to be reinstated within 5 school days after the date of the suspension, the principal shall - (a) forthwith inform the board of the suspension, and - (b) report in writing to the board all the circumstances respecting the suspension and the principal's recommendations.

-and the student remains suspended until the board has made a decision under subsection (8).
+- 24 (1) A teacher or a principal may suspend a student in accordance with subsection (2) or (3) if in the opinion of the teacher or principal - (a) the student has failed to comply with section 12, - (b) the student has failed to comply with the code of conduct established under section 45.1(2), - (c) the student's conduct, whether or not the conduct occurs within the school building or during the school day, is injurious to the physical or mental well-being of others in the school, or - (d) the student has distributed an intimate image of another person in the circumstances described in section 1(1.1). - (2) A teacher may suspend a student from one class period. - (3) A principal may suspend a student - (a) from school, - (b) from one or more class periods, courses or education programs, or - (c) from riding in a school bus. - (4) A principal may reinstate a student suspended under subsection (2) or (3). - (5) When a student is suspended under subsection (3), the principal shall - (a) forthwith inform the student's parent of the suspension, - (b) report in writing to the student's parent all the circumstances respecting the suspension, and - (c) if requested, provide an opportunity to meet with the student's parent, and the student if the student is 16 years of age or older, to discuss the reasonableness of the suspension. - (6) If the student is not to be reinstated within 5 school days after the date of the suspension, the principal shall - (a) forthwith inform the board of the suspension, and - (b) report in writing to the board all the circumstances respecting the suspension and the principal's recommendations, and the student remains suspended until the board has made a decision under subsection (8).

-- (7) The principal may recommend that the board expel the student if - (a) the student has displayed an attitude of wilful, blatant and repeated refusal to comply with section 12, - (b) the student has displayed an attitude of wilful, blatant and repeated refusal to comply with the code of conduct established under section 45.1(2), or - (c) the student's conduct, whether or not the conduct occurs within the school building or during the school day, is injurious to the physical or mental well-being of others in the school. - (8) The board shall within 10 school days after the date of the suspension - (a) reinstate the student, or - (b) expel the student from school in accordance with section 25. - (9) Before the board makes a decision under subsection (8), the student and the student's parent may make representations to the board with respect to the principal's recommendation to expel the student.
+- (7) The principal may recommend that the board expel the student if - (a) the student has displayed an attitude of wilful, blatant and repeated refusal to comply with section 12, - (b) the student has displayed an attitude of wilful, blatant and repeated refusal to comply with the code of conduct established under section 45.1(2), - (c) the student's conduct, whether or not the conduct occurs within the school building or during the school day, is injurious to the physical or mental well-being of others in the school, or - (d) the student has distributed an intimate image of another person in the circumstances described in section 1(1.1). - (8) The board shall within 10 school days after the date of the suspension - (a) reinstate the student, or - (b) expel the student from school in accordance with section 25. - (9) Before the board makes a decision under subsection (8), the student and the student's parent may make representations to the board with respect to the principal's recommendation to expel the student.